-Anytime I see a new word I don’t know, I have to look it up and add it to Anki, I’m a bit OCD and looking up a single word in the dictionary can cause a chain reaction that leads to me looking up and adding 10 more words.
+Anytime I see a new word I don’t know, I have to look it up and add it to Anki.
+For me, looking up a single word in the dictionary can cause a chain reaction that leads to me looking up and adding ten more words.
 I do not know this word, “mancha”, what is this?
 I look it up.
 It means…”spot, blotch, stain, blemish, or liver spot”.
 This makes no sense: “Canal de la Mancha” = “Canal of the Spot”?
 “Canal of the stain”?
 “Canal of the liver spot”?!

 Right, we’re going to sort this out, something funny’s going on here…

 I initially think that maybe it refers to “spot” in the sense of a location, which actually is like the 8th definition down for the word “mancha” in my dictionary, so it’s possible, but…further googling turns up the Spanish wikipedia page for the English Channel, and within the very first paragraph I see:

 El nombre no es más que una mala traducción del francés, ya que La Manche significa realmente ‘La Manga’, puesto que es la misma palabra que se emplea para designar a la parte de la camisa dentro de la cual se mete el brazo.